 Dark spots, or hyperpigmentation, are patches of skin that appear darker than the surrounding area due to an overproduction of melanin.
 These spots can develop on the face or body and affect individuals of all skin tones.
 Common causes range from sun exposure to hormonal changes, inflammation, and genetics.
-Understanding the types and causes of dark spots is key to determining the best treatment options and achieving clearer skin.
+Consult with a qualified practitioner to determine the best treatment options for your skin.

 Types of Dark Spots